Surprisingly Good Foreign Language

 - Specifically, by Jonsi Birgisson of Sigur Rós.

-- In Code Lyoko, Odd speaks surprisingly good Italian (the only school subject the Jeremie seems to have trouble with).
+- In Code Lyoko, Odd speaks good Italian (the only school subject the Jeremie seems to have trouble with), possibly Justified by him probably being Italian (his last name certainly is).
 Also, Yumi seems to be bi-lingual, seeing as her native tongue is Japanese.

 - In Scooby-Doo!
 Mystery Incorporated Professor Pericles speaks surprisingly good German, when he does more than peppering his sentences with German words.
 It's mostly when he commands the 'bots (invented by another German character).